bids-standard/bep001/Proposal_RepetitionTime.md

 +   `Magnetization transfer prepulse`: Off-resonant RF pulse(s)
 +   that is/are applied prior to the excitation pulse to saturate protons associated with
 +   macromolecules.
-+ Please use RepetitionTimePrepation to define the segment (overall or outer) repetition time (TR),
++ Please use RepetitionTimePreparation to define the segment (overall or outer) repetition time (TR),
 + if you need to reserve `RepetitionTimeExcitation` field for the readout (echo-train or inner)
 + TR.
-For example, in the MP2RAGE pulse sequence diagram of the original publication (Marques et al. 2010), +`RepetitionTimePreperation` corresponds to the MP2RAGE_TR, whereas `RepetitionTimeExcitation` stands for the
+For example, in the MP2RAGE pulse sequence diagram of the original publication (Marques et al. 2010), +`RepetitionTimePreparation` corresponds to the MP2RAGE_TR, whereas `RepetitionTimeExcitation` stands for the
 + TR within individual readout blocks.
 ```